bec4/bec4.github.io/science.markdown

 ### Imaging the thermal de Broglie wavelength

 - [In situ imaging of the thermal de Broglie wavelength in an ultracold Bose gas](https://arxiv.org/pdf/2411.08779), Phys.
-Rev. Lett (In Press) (2025)
+Rev. Lett.
+(In Press) (2025)

 Our first experiment with our microscope emulated the original Hanbury Brown and Twiss (HBT) experiment using ultracold atoms behaving as matter waves rather than photons.
 HBT observed a spatial correlation of the intensity fluctuations for light emitted from the distant star Sirius.
 These fluctuations represent an optical speckle pattern with a characteristic length scale of the optical wavelength $\lambda$ on the star's surface.
 When light propagates from a distant star of radius $R$ to the earth at distance $D$, the speckle size is magnified to $\lambda D/R$, which HBT determined to be around $5~\mathrm{m}$ for Sirius.
 Matter waves have an equivalent speckle pattern with a characteristic grain size of the thermal de Broglie wavelength $\lambda_{\text{dB}} = h/\sqrt{2\pi m k_{B} T}$.
 Similar to light propagation, ballistic expansion of ultracold atoms magnifies the $\textit{in situ}$ correlation length in the far-field by $D/R$.